Dice Legacy: Gameplay

 Players control a village established on newly discovered land.
 The villagers, each of whom has a caste, are represented by dice.
 Rolling the die determines what jobs the villager can be assigned to, limited to the choices provided by their caste.
 Dice can be rerolled in case players need a specific job, but rerolling too many times causes villagers to become injured.
 Some buildings unlocked through the tech tree and some jobs can heal these villagers, or players can create new villagers by breeding the dice.
 Dice can be enhanced to give stronger bonuses by buildings, and it is possible to combine dice to create more powerful villagers, though this can lower the village's happiness.
 During winter, players must keep the villagers warm, which limits their effectiveness in collecting resources.
 Eventually, the villagers encounter a hostile village, which raids them.
 Players must conquer it to stop the raids, and the gameplay shifts more toward real-time strategy.
 Upon winning the game, additional leaders and more challenging scenarios are unlocked.

 Development

-Dice Legacy was released on September 9, 2021, for Windows and the Nintendo Switch.
+Dice Legacy was developed by DESTINYbit, a studio based in Ravenna, Italy.
+It was released on September 9, 2021, for Windows and the Nintendo Switch.
 Downloadable content, Corrupted Fates, was released for both platforms in April 2022.